 In the past, Burmese writers knew who are our enemies were.
 Our fear has been transformed.
 Burmese writers once lived in fear of a single military regime but that fear has shifted to paranoia now that faceless, oppressive groups have begun to persecute people.

 A surgeon, writer and political commentator, Ma Thida spent 5 and a half years in prison in the 1990s for her activism.
-Ever since her release she has monitored and written on events in Burma, and, with the lifting of the military regime, now heads PEN International's Myanmar Centre.
+Ever since her release she has monitored and written on events in Burma, and, after the lifting of the military regime, founded PEN International's Myanmar Centre.]

 Ma Thida's life has mirrored that of the Burmese democracy movement from its birth in the mid-1980s, through its brutal suppression throughout the 1990s and 2000s, to its ascent to government today.

 A surgeon, writer and political commentator, Thida spent 5½ years in prison in the 1990s for her activism.
-Ever since her release she has monitored and written on events in Burma, and, with the lifting of the military regime, now heads PEN International's Myanmar Centre.
+Ever since her release she has monitored and written on events in Burma, and, with the lifting of the military regime, she became a founder member of PEN International's Myanmar Centre, and is now also a member of PEN International's Board.

 Thida was a bookish, academic child.
 She was only 16 when she started medical school, and despite the demanding schedule, found time to write short stories alongside her studies.
 She made such an impression that she was soon being published in the weekly Yokeshin journal.
 Her stories centred on tales of poverty, something that she had observed when visiting her grandparents' home in the countryside, and that was a driving force in her becoming engaged in politics in the mid 1980s.
 Thida later became an aide to Aung San Suu Kyi, leader of the newly founded National League for Democracy (NLD).
 She travelled the country on the campaign trail until Suu Kyi was put under house arrest in 1989, where she was to stay until 2010.